-Today is all about a subject that’s near and dear to my heart.
-It’s also one of the most powerful things I’ve ever done in my life, in the sense that it has created the most powerful, most positive change.
+Letting go of attachments was one of the most powerful processes I’ve ever done in my life, in the sense that it has created the most impactful, positive changes.

-In fact, I’d go as far to say that if you have never listened to any episode before this, and never listen to any episode after this, this episode will allow you to walk away with the secret to happiness and fulfillment in life.
-You can’t say that about a lot of things, but I’m confident about this.
+In fact, I’d go as far as saying that even if you have never listened to any episode before this and never listen to any episode after this, you will still walk away with the secret to happiness and fulfillment in life.
+You can’t say that about too many things.

 This type of conditioning is happening all the time.
 Some of the behavior we’ve brought from childhood into the adult world is no longer useful.
 Sometimes it’s completely counterproductive… like screaming at a door!

-Which is why it’s important to embrace and master the art of letting go.
-I realize that a lot of old hurt and pain is not so easy to let go, but it doesn’t have to start there.
+This is why it’s important to embrace and master the art of letting go.
+I realize that a lot of old hurt and pain is not so easy to let go of, but it doesn’t have to start there.
 It can start with the material world first.
 It can start with stuff.

 You know: things.